kristopolous/mansnip/README.md

 Man pages are an impressive feat!

-Some of them however, are very unwieldy and hard to navigate.
+Some however, are very unwieldy and hard to navigate.

-Let's say I was looking for the syntax for the built-in `declare` command inside of `bash(1)`.
+Let's say I was looking for the syntax of the built-in `declare` command inside of `bash(1)`.

 I would do